Gerry McGhee

-Gerald McGhee (15 August 1962 – 25 August 2020) was a British-Canadian singer who was best known as the lead vocalist for the Canadian hard rock band Brighton Rock.
+Gerald McGhee (15 August 1962 – 25 August 2020) was a Scottish-Canadian singer who was best known as the lead vocalist for the Canadian hard rock band Brighton Rock.

 Brighton Rock has so far released three albums and an EP throughout their career, their most successful album being Take a Deep Breath, released in 1988.
 It charted at number 22 in Canada and was certified Gold by the CRIA.
 The album also spawned the hit single "One More Try".
 Brighton Rock broke up in 1991, and reunited in 2002.

 McGhee died of cancer on 25 August 2020.